googleapis/api-linter/docs/rules/0162/tag-revision-request-name-field.md

 rule:
   aip: 162
   name: [core, '0162', tag-revision-request-name-field]
-  summary: Tag Revision RPCs must have a `name` field in the request.
+  summary: Tag Revision RPCs must have a `resource_name` field in the request.
 permalink: /162/tag-revision-request-name-field
 redirect_from:
   - /0162/tag-revision-request-name-field